 The island seen through the plane's windows before it crash lands is clearly not the same as the "island" they land on.
 The real island seen from the plane is a large, steep mountain jutting up from the ocean, quite obviously without the beaches, jungles, lagoon or flat lands depicted in the rest of the film.
 See more

-[to Mark Bradley and Joe Walker
+[to Joe Walker